kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Systemic sepsis
 	D. Bronchopleural fistula - T
 	E. Lung collapse - T

-#### Answer: C. Systemic sepsis - ?
+#### Answer: C. Systemic sepsis - *FALSE* = B. Bronchiectasis - TRUE
+- Empyema is defined as pus within the pleural cavity or gallbladder
+- Organisms causing empyema include
+	- Streptococcus pneumoniae
+	- Staphylococcus aureus and other organisms arising from the specific cause
+- Gram-negative organisms can cause empyema in trauma and in oesophageal surgery or disease

+##### Causes of Empyema
+- Pulmonary infections
+	- Pneumonia
+	- Tuberculosis (TB)
+	- Lung abscess
+- Other infections
+	- Subphrenic abscess
+	- Mediastinitis
+	- Distant foci
+	- Complications of thoracic surgery
+	- Penetrating chest trauma

+##### Complications of Empyema
+- Lung collapse
+- Bronchopleural fistula
+- Pleural scarring
+- Systemic sepsis

+**NOTE** Bronchiectasis is a **cause of empyema**, not a complication of the disease

 ### Q32
-A 61-year old man is referred to your surgical clinic with _right calf pain_ which occurs on walking 300 yards and is relieved by rest.
+A 61-year old man is referred to your surgical clinic with _right calf pain_ which occurs on walking **300 yards** and is relieved by rest.
 He has a past history of hypertension, diabetes and hypercholesterolaemia and smokes 15 cigarettes a day.
 On examination, he has _weak groin pulses_ and _absent distal pulses_ on the right side and _weak pulses distal_ to a _normal femoral pulse on the left side_.
 Which of the following is the correct **next step** in managing this patient?

 	A. Arrange a duplex scan of his vessels
 	B. Arrange a digital subtraction angiogram
-	C. Lifestyle advice and tightening of risk factor control - F
+	C. Lifestyle advice and tightening of risk factor control
 	D. Prescribe warfarin to prevent thrombus formation
-	E. Elective admission for a left femoro-popliteal bypass graft - ?
+	E. Elective admission for a left femoro-popliteal bypass graft - F

-#### Answer: B. Arrange a digital subtraction angiogram - ?
+#### Answer: B. Arrange a digital subtraction angiogram - *FALSE* = C. Lifestyle advice and tightening of risk factor control - TRUE
+- This patient has multiple vascular risk factors and a history which suggests a stenosis of the left superficial femoral artery.
+As he is able to walk 300 yards at present, most of his daily activities are not limited by this claudication.
+He needs an initial modification and tighter control of his hypertension, diabetes and hypercholesterolaemia, which will prevent progression of his vascular disease.
+He also needs lifestyle advice – he should stop smoking altogether, eat a healthy diet and take regular exercise.
+He should be encouraged to walk through the pain.
+These initial measures might very well improve his symptoms of claudication but in a few people the disease can progress to a point where intervention is required.
+A duplex scan initially or angiogram might be worthwhile if any intervention is being considered at a later stage.
+He certainly should not be taken for surgery in the immediate instance and this can be undertaken should the disease or symptoms progress.

 ### Q33
 An 81-year-old patient is noted to be in _atrial fibrillation_ but she states that she has never been on anticoagulation therapy.
 You consider that to lessen the risk of future emboli, she would benefit from starting on _long-term warfarin_ and that this would reduce her risk of developing acute strokes, visceral or limb ischaemia.
 Arterial emboli leading to _acute limb ischaemia_ most commonly lodge at which one of the following sites?

 	A. Brachial artery - F
-	B. Common femoral artery - F
+	B. Common femoral artery
 	C. Popliteal artery
 	D. Aortic bifurcation - F
 	E. Common iliac bifurcation - F

-#### Answer: C. Popliteal artery -?
+#### Answer: C. Popliteal artery - *FALSE* = B. Common femoral artery - TRUE
+- Common Femoral artery is *commonest site of arterial emboli* causing Acute Limb Ischaemia
+	- Treatment of choice is urgent femoral embolectomy

 ### Q34
 Sites of _ulnar nerve entrapment_ include the: